DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/about.md

 Podcast with acaudio!
 ======
-For a bitesized introduction to my research lsiten to me talk to acaudio: [podcast link](https://acaudio.com/publication/3468).
+For a bitesized introduction to my research listen to me talk to acaudio: [podcast link](https://acaudio.com/publication/3468).